giselletest/testing1/documentation/README.md

 ## Advanced Configuration

-While the basic setup of Zapier workflows for Zendesk automation covers common use cases, you may find yourself needing more specialized configurations to suit your organization's unique requirements.
-Here, we'll explore some advanced configuration options and techniques to help you tailor your workflows effectively.
+While the basic setup of Zapier workflows for Zendesk automation covers common use cases, we'll explore some advanced configuration options and techniques to help you tailor our workflows effectively.

 ### Filters